mmz33/NN-From-Scratch/README.md

 ## Training

+For dependencies, it is recommended to create a virtual enviroment and do `pip3 install -r requirements.txt`.

 To train your model using the MNIST dataset, define the network and other parameters as a json file (see `configs/network1.json` for an example.
 For training, `task` should be set to `train` inside the json file.
 After that, you can just do:

 `python3 main.py configs/your_json_file` or `./main.py configs/your_json_file`